miksir/yii2-db-faker/README.md

 This Yii2 command can fill your database with fake data.
+Useful if you need lot of fake data, 1 mil rows and more.

 You can switch between different data generators (or write your own) and different database connectors.

+Props:
+- you can write own sources of fake data (proxy to fzaninotto/Faker included)
+- different connectors to datbase for save data.
+ActiveRecord - slow but with model logic, YiiDAO - fast batch insert,
+TODO: postgresql COPY connector.

 Generators included:
 - FakeGenerator: this is proxy to [`Faker`](https://github.com/fzaninotto/Faker) and use same logic, paths and templates as [`yii2-faker`](https://github.com/yiisoft/yii2-faker) .
 Read yii2-faker documentation about creating fixtures template file

 Database connectors (called here as dbproviders):
 - Csv: simple csv writer